Hiking in El Chalten: Everything You Need to Know

 We spent our fourth day at Lago del Desierto, stopping at Chorrillo del Salto on the way.

-I am a big fan of driving to the parking lot versus the 3-4 hour hike because while beautiful, I don’t think the waterfall merits four hours of hiking.
+I am a big fan of driving to the parking lot versus the 3-4 hour hike because while beautiful, I don’t think the small waterfall merits four hours of hiking.

 At Lago del Desierto we hiked to the Huemul Glacier, which was one of my favorite moments of the trip.
 It was gorgeous!